jakericedesigns/houdini_black_magic/README.md

 }
 ```

-Now if we start adding more iterions to our For-Each block, and visualize the results, we'll notice our normals converge to a consistent sign.
+Now if we start adding more iterations to our For-Each block, and visualize the results, we'll notice our normals converge to a consistent sign.
 In the final file for this tutorial, I've added the addition of an opencl normal flipper, which is much faster than the vex version.

 ![Normal Flipping](./img/normal_flipping.gif)